afropapp13/mySTVAnalysis/README.md

 #################################################################################################################################

+root -l script_WienerSVD_Systematics.C

+root -l WienerSVD_Merge_Covariances.cpp

-root -l WienerSVD_Detector_Systematics_LY_Covariances.cpp
+root -l WienerSVD_XSection_Extraction.cpp

 #################################################################################################################################
 #################################################################################################################################

 # Plotting the detector variation xsecs and storing the relevant systematics with respect to the CV sample

+root -l Detector_Systematics_LY.cpp

-root -l Detector_Systematics.cpp
+root -l Detector_Systematics_TPC.cpp

 # Plotting the nominal xsecs, adding the 2% POT uncertainty and storing the relevant systematics with respect to the CV sample